The Greenbrier: Justice family ownership

 On March 20, 2009, the resort filed for bankruptcy, listing debt of up to $500 million and assets of $100 million.
 It had suffered from competition from a wide variety of resorts, and declining traffic since the postwar period as patrons shifted to destinations they could reach by automobile.
 The resort lost $35 million in 2008 and had to lay off 650 employees, half its workforce, in early 2009.
 Pending court and regulatory approval, it was announced in March 2009 that the resort was to be sold to the Marriott hotel chain, contingent upon significant concessions from the unions and approval of $50 million in financing from CSX.

 On May 7, 2009, the Justice family of West Virginia purchased the resort for $20 million.
 The Justice family, headed by patriarch Jim Justice, has extensive farm and mining operations in West Virginia, Virginia, North Carolina and South Carolina.
 It farms 50000 acre through its Justice Family Farms group, headquartered in Beckley, West Virginia.
-In early 2009, it sold its Bluestone Coal Corporation network of West Virginia coal mines to Mechel.
+In early 2009, it sold its Bluestone Coal Corporation network of West Virginia coal mines to the Russian mining company Mechel, based in Moscow.

 The Marriott Corporation asserted that it had a valid contract to purchase the hotel, and expected to see that contract honored.
 However, Justice ultimately settled with Marriott.
 The bankruptcy judge dismissed the case on May 19, 2009, clearing the way for Justice's purchase of the property.

 The resort was closed briefly after the 2016 West Virginia flood; however, flood victims who needed a place to stay were offered rooms in the hotel.
 The hotel reopened on July 12, 2016, with several amenities, including an off-road Jeep trail, several walking trails, and the falconry operation, which had been closed for the year.

-With Justice's election as Governor of West Virginia in 2017, his daughter Jill took over day-to-day control of The Greenbrier.
+With Justice's election as Governor of West Virginia in 2017, his daughter Jill took over day-to-day control of the Greenbrier.

+Financial woes have continued into the 2020s.
+Ownership of the Greenbrier has been used as collateral for loans taken out by the Justice family, including to both Carter Bank & Trust as well as a $50 million loan from JPMorgan Chase.
+Tax liens have been placed on other Justice properties for non-payment of taxes as well.
+The Justices have been in court several times for non-payment of debts, suggesting that bailing out the property might not be easy for the family.

 Facilities

 The Casino Club at the Greenbrier

 In November 2008, county voters narrowly approved a local option referendum that would permit casino-style gambling at the hotel.
 The rules, regulations, and tax rates were signed into law on May 8, 2009.
 The Justice family promised that gambling facilities at the resort would be "tasteful" if established.

 The temporary casino, named "The Tavern Casino", opened on October 1, 2009.
-The permanent casino, The Casino Club at The Greenbrier opened on July 2, 2010 with a celebrity gala.
+The permanent casino, The Casino Club at the Greenbrier opened on July 2, 2010 with a celebrity gala.

-Under the state's regulations, only "guests" of the Greenbrier may visit the casino.
-The hotel and state regulators have differed over the definition of "guest", as the casino allows persons taking a tour or dining at the resort to visit, without being registered to stay overnight in the hotel.
 In 2013, the casino added simulcast horse racing and associated betting to its offerings.